clydotron/job_worker_service/Design.md

 Logging Service:
 * Is responsible for storing the output of all running processes
 * Can stream the output to multiple listeners
-* Uses channels to receive output events from the running process
+* Uses Go channels to receive output events from the running process
-* Uses channels to stream output events to listeners
+* Uses Go channels to stream output events to listeners
 * Supports adding/removing output event listeners for a given job
 * When a new output event listener is added, all previous output for that job will be streamed to them.

 ### Test Plan